Jjones2022/SQL-Employee-Tracker/README.md

 # SQL-Employee-Tracker
 A easy interactive app that allows the user to track the roles and titles of employees
-# SQL Employee Tracker

-This is an interactive app that allows the user to easily locate, make changes, and view the updated roles of employees.

 ## Installation